Theresianum: International focus

 Before World War I, instruction in Hungarian was mandatory, while learning English, French, Italian, Polish, Bohemian, Slovenian, Serbo-Croatian and Romanian was optional.
 Today, the school's curriculum requires students to learn three spoken foreign languages (English and French) as well as Latin.
 Optional coursework includes Russian, Spanish, Italian, Portuguese, Hungarian, Polish, Japanese and Chinese; native-speaking instructors help teach these classes.
-Language exchange programs are offered to students in the 4th and 7th grades (U.S. equivalent grades 8 and 11); additional courses are regularly organized in preparation for language competitions.
+Language exchange programs are offered to students in the 4th and 7th grades; additional courses are regularly organized in preparation for language competitions.
 International students from age 15 to 18 can apply for three, five or 10-month study programs at Theresianum; as of 2009, students from 27 different countries attended the school.
 Theresianum sustains a network of 18 international partner schools.